SEE-Change is a community, not-for-profit group focused on local grass roots action in Canberra.

 The ‘SEE’ in SEE-Change stands for Society, the Environment and the Economy.

-Our activities are practical in nature and developed by our local SEE-Change groups to best meet the needs and interests of their local communities.
+Our activities are practical and developed by local SEE-Change groups to best meet the needs and interests of their local community.

 - solar panel and electric bike bulk buys

 - set-up of a bike trailer hire service

 - a series of ‘Sustainability in the Suburbs’ events

 - regular ‘over the back fence tours’ that allow people to tour a sustainable house or garden of another SEE-Change member